 ; and Silverton Mountain

-has added Silverton heli skiing
+has added Silverton heli skiing to their repertoire.

 There are three Utah heli skiing options: Diamond Peaks operate from Powder Mountain